 For urgent support, the following organisations offer free anonymous counselling services.
 Lifeline and 13Yarn both operate 24 hours 7 days a week.
 QLife operates from 3PM to midnight every day.

 Formerly the AIDS Council of NSW, ACON is now a wide-reaching community organisation.
 Primarily funded by the NSW Ministry of Health, ACON is dedicated to supporting people of diverse sexualities and genders and committed to ending HIV for everyone in our communities.
 ACON offers a huge array of support services and research and health promotion and community outreach.
-ACON is based primarily in NSW but offers at the local, state, and national level.
+ACON is based primarily in NSW but offers services at the local, state, and national level.

-Formerly the National LGBTI Health Alliance, LGBTIQ+ Health Australia is the national peak health organisation in Australia for organisations and individuals that provide health-related programs, services and research focused on lesbian, gay, bisexual, transgender, intersex and queer people and other sexuality, gender and bodily diverse (LGBTIQ+) people and communities
+Formerly the National LGBTI Health Alliance, LGBTIQ+ Health Australia is the national peak health organisation in Australia for organisations and individuals that provide health-related programs, services and research focused on lesbian, gay, bisexual, transgender, intersex and queer people and other sexuality, gender and bodily diverse (LGBTIQ+) people and communities.

 As an organisation, they conduct and support health research for LGBTIQ+ populations.
 Additionally, they provide services ranging from peer-to-peer support, to workplace training and resources, to mental health and suicide prevention initiatives.